viritin/viritin-sb/README.md

  * sb-configs : Contains a bit of Spring Boot autoconfiguration to enforce dev mode is on whenever vaadin-dev module is on the classpath.
 This can be used separately as well, if you for example can't use the provided parent pom's
  * project-parent : A pom to inherit from, if you want a clean Vaadin project without a ton of configuration.
- * viritin-project-parent : You guessed it, this parent pom extends the previous one, but gives you a free in.virit:viritin dependency for the same price!
-Also (currently) ditches the Copilot as it quite radically slows down the startup off apps in dev mode.
-Probably will also revert to Vaadin router in the next version (as I don't want to increase my jar/frontend bundle, but still want to eat my own dogfood with couple of applications)
+ * viritin-project-parent : You guessed it, this parent pom extends the previous one, but gives you a free in.virit:viritin dependency for the same price! (currently) ditches the Copilot as it quite radically slows down the startup off apps in dev mode. flow-react and React router usage are dust off to make the front-end bundle as smaller (~ same as Vaadin 24.3).
  * example : A simple app example for testing, uses project-parent